 - 1. The Public Defender shall maintain in his or her office lists of attorneys, duly qualified pursuant to Articles VIII and IX below, to handle cases appointed by the Public Defender.
 Such lists shall be made reasonably available to the public upon request. - 2.
 If the Public Defender finds that the case should be assigned to private counsel, the Public Defender shall assign an attorney from the appropriate list.
 No appointment shall be made by the Public Defender of an attorney whose name does not appear on one of the lists on file with the Public Defender's Office.
-In exceptional circumstances, the Public Defender may appoint an attorney who is not on the list with that attorney's consent.

-- 3. The Public Defender shall assign attorneys in a strict rotation in which they appear on the list except as permitted by these regulations.
+In exceptional circumstances, the Public Defender may appoint an attorney who is not on the list with that attorney's consent. - 3.
+If the Public Defender finds that the case should be assigned to private counsel, the Public Defender shall assign an attorney from the appropriate list.
+No appointment shall be made by the Public Defender of an attorney whose name does not appear on one of the lists on file with the Public Defender's Office.
+However, the Public Defender may add an attorney to the list for appointment solely for a particular matter, with the consent of the attorney, should an unusual or extraordinary circumstance occur where there is a need to have additional counsel added to the list for purposes of securing appropriate counsel for an indigent person. - 4.
+The Public Defender shall assign attorneys in a strict rotation in which they appear on the list except as permitted by these regulations.
 The Public Defender may appoint an attorney who is not next in sequence if an attorney is unavailable, an attorney has a conflict, another attorney is representing the particular client, or the interests of justice require the appointment of a specific attorney instead of the next available attorney.
-If the Public Defender passes over the name of an attorney, the Public Defender shall return to the attorney for the next appointment unless the attorney has indicated that he or she is unavailable, in which case that attorney will be appointed when his or her name appears in the normal sequence of appointments. - 4.
-The Public Defender shall make a record of appointments and make the same reasonably available to the public on request.
+If the Public Defender passes over the name of an attorney, the Public Defender shall return to the attorney for the next appointment unless the attorney has indicated that he or she is unavailable, in which case that attorney will be appointed when his or her name appears in the normal sequence of appointments.

+5. The Public Defender shall make a record of appointments and make the same reasonably available to the public on request.
 If the Public Defender appoints an attorney who is not next in sequence, the Public Defender shall record the reasons for doing so.